lqhoa/redash_render/README.md

 # redash_render
-We have two path in this repository.
+We have two sections in this repository.
 One is docker compose to help lauch a redash system.
 And another hand is a docker render png image from redash's queries url.

 Currently, redash has not supported an api to generate image/pdf file.
 Docker render will help us create an image from a redash url and push it to us slack channel on schedule.